j-richey/ounce-of-rust-docs/foxxo-gdd/_sources/technical-design/index.rst.txt

       - Tool that generates code needed for an environment
         - The generated environment should be fully playable so developers can test out the new code right away before they start making modifications.
+          Perhaps we use a version of the blueprint environment for this since it is literally a blueprint!
         - Automated tools, guides, checklists, and detailed documentation are some ways that can help development speed.
       - Command line options